dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

+Further treating the input to an `out` parameter as returnable is extremely confusing to developers.
+It essentially subverts the intent of `out` to force developers to think about the original value that the language intends to be assigned by the caller.
+That is why going forward languages implementing `ref` safety will be required to ensure that `out` parameters are never returned.

+This means going forward `out` will match developers intuition when it comes to ref safety: `out` means `out`.

 The span safety rules will be written in terms of `scoped ref` and `ref`.
-For span safety purposes an `in` parameter is equivalent to `ref` and `out` is equivalent to `scoped ref`.
+For span safety purposes an `in` parameter is equivalent to `readonly ref` and `out` is equivalent to `ref scoped`.
 Both `in` and `out` will only be specifically called out when it is important to the semantic of the rule.
-Otherwise they are just considered `ref` and `scoped ref` respectively.
+Otherwise they are just considered `readonly ref` and `ref scoped` respectively.

 <a name="rules-method-invocation"></a>